majek/idea/site/2012-06-05-SSL-fingerprinting-for-p0f/main.md

 as a p0f module.
 The code is available as a
 [patch against p0f 3.05b](https://gist.github.com/2721464).

-Detailed descriptin is avaliable in [docs/ssl-notes.txt](https://github.com/majek/p0f/blob/6b1570c6caf8e6c4de0d67e72eb6892030223b01/docs/ssl-notes.txt) and [README](https://github.com/majek/p0f/blob/6b1570c6caf8e6c4de0d67e72eb6892030223b01/docs/README#L716).
+Detailed description is avaliable in [docs/ssl-notes.txt](https://github.com/majek/p0f/blob/6b1570c6caf8e6c4de0d67e72eb6892030223b01/docs/ssl-notes.txt) and [README](https://github.com/majek/p0f/blob/6b1570c6caf8e6c4de0d67e72eb6892030223b01/docs/README#L716).

 In summary, this code looks at traffic passing by and looks for SSL `ClientHello` packets.
 It is able to decode both SSLv2 and SSLv3 / TLS handshakes.
-Based on information in from packet it generates a fingerprint, for example my Chrome 19 produces:
+Based on information in such a packet it generates a fingerprint; for example, my Chrome 19 produces:

     3.1:c00a,c014,88,87,39,38,c00f,c005,84,35,c007,c009,c011,c013,45,44,66,33,32,c00c,c00e,c002,c004,96,41,5,4,2f,c008,c012,16,13,c00d,c003,feff,a:?0,ff01,a,b,23,3374:compr

-The fingerprint is composed out of four colon-separated fileds:
+The fingerprint is composed out of four colon separated fields:

 1. Requested **SSL version**.